-Firstly, there is confirmation of the earlier finding of significant gaps for middle-years teachers of content related to topics they are teaching.
-While the NSES study sample suggested gaps in teacher content knowledge at the Grade 6 level, i.e. 'close' to the level of teaching for grade 4 and 5 teachers, our analysis points to some gaps below the grade 6/7 level for significant proportions of grade 6 teachers.
-In policy terms, this suggests that development activity would need to begin with a focus on consolidating and extending towards 'profound understandings' of content in the early Intermediate years (grades 4 and 5 in South Africa) as a way of building a solid foundation for extensive attention to grades 6/7 level content.
+the level of teaching for grades 4 and 5 teachers, our analysis points to some gaps below grade 6/7 level for significant proportions of grade 6 teachers.
+In policy terms, this suggests that development activity would need to begin with a focus on consolidating and extending toward 'profound understandings' of content in the early Intermediate years (grades 4 and 5 in South Africa) as a way of building a solid foundation for extensive attention to grades 6/7 level content.
 This implication follows from the fact that even in the wealthiest quintile of schools (Quintile 5), 50% of the teachers' performance indicated content knowledge below, or critically below, the grade 6/7 level.
-In the poorer parts of the schooling system, this proportion extends to the majority of teachers.
-The percentages of teachers showing content knowledge below Grade 6 level are: guintile 1 (89%), guintile 2 (86%), guintile 3 (92%) and guintile 4 (77%).
-The low average scores at grade 6/7 levels across content strands also suggest the need for consolidating and extending the base of grade 4/5 content and representations in order to provide the breadth needed to function effectively with grade 6/7 level content.
+In the poorer parts of the schooling system, this proportion extends to the majority of teachers: in quintile 1 (89%), quintile 2 (86%), quintile 3 (92%) and quintile 4 (77%) of teachers show content knowledge levels below the level they are currently teaching.
+The low average scores at grade 6/7 levels across content strands also suggest the need to consolidate and extend the base of grade 4/5 content and representations in order to provide the breadth needed to function effectively with grade 6/7 level content.